UniqueNetwork/xcm-format/proposals/0000-execution-info.md

 #### Introduction

+To introduce the instruction patterns, let us have some observations regarding Weighers of XCM programs in the existing chains using XCM.

 Each chain supporting XCM has a Weigher for XCM programs.
 The Weigher takes a program as a parameter and computes the program's weight.
 It does that by calculating the weight of each program instruction and then adding those weights together.

 However, the Weigher usually considers only a subset of the instruction parameters.
 For instance, [Asset Hub's XCM Weigher](https://github.com/paritytech/cumulus/blob/26d725762c08b2b31fe40ae0ca0c16969f91ee2b/parachains/runtimes/assets/asset-hub-polkadot/src/weights/xcm/mod.rs#L53-L63) only accounts the number of assets in the `WithdrawAsset` instruction, but it doesn't care what assets are in the list.
 The Weigher can even ignore all instruction parameters and return the default weight as [Asset Hub's weighing implementation of the `ReportHolding` instruction](https://github.com/paritytech/cumulus/blob/26d725762c08b2b31fe40ae0ca0c16969f91ee2b/parachains/runtimes/assets/asset-hub-polkadot/src/weights/xcm/mod.rs#L119-L121).
 Nonetheless, the Weigher could consider all the instruction parameters or a different subset of the parameters.
 Also, the Weigher could utilize branching to compute the weight of some special cases depending on one or several parameters' values.

 Given that the Weigher (in general) considers a subset of the instruction's parameters, we can conclude that the Weigher computes the weight not for a particular instruction with definite parameters but for a predefined set of instructions.
 For instance, for the `WithdrawAsset` instruction, the Asset Hub's Weigher computes the weight for the set of instructions defined by the following pattern: `WithdrawAsset(vec![<any-multiasset>, ...])`.

 Except for Weighers, the patterns arise in inter-chain communication.
 Chains (usually) don't send unique-structured XCM programs.
 Instead, they send programs that can be grouped into several structure categories, e.g., reserve-based transfer programs.
 Also, chains don't use every XCM instruction.
 They use only those that appear in the said program categories.
+This means all instructions of any XCM program a sender chain will send match some predefined patterns.
+And since the sender chain constructs these programs (i.e., there is a code in the chain's runtime to do so), it already knows these patterns.
+The patterns are just not expressed explicitly.

-Since sender chains know what instruction patterns they will send, if they knew how to weigh the patterns according to the Weigher of the target chain, they could compute the correct weight of an entire XCM program before sending it.
+Since the sender chain knows what instruction patterns it will send, if it knew how to weigh the patterns according to the Weigher of the target chain, it could compute the correct weight of an entire XCM program before sending it.
+However, currently, there is no way to correctly weigh a program to be sent to another chain since the target chain has no means to tell the sender chain how to weigh XCM programs.

-Since we can use patterns on both sides to know the correct weight of an XCM program, we could arrange weight info communication between chains if we could express these patterns.
-As such, this RFC proposes a way to express XCM instruction patterns and proposes new instructions to work with them.
+Considering that we can use patterns on both sides (sender chain/target chain) to know the correct weight of an XCM program, we could arrange weight info communication between chains if we could express these patterns.
+The sender chain can explicitly express interest in particular instruction patterns.
+Then the target chain can weigh these patterns and send a response telling the sender chain the weight of the given instruction patterns.
+This way, the sender chain can correctly weigh any XCM program for the target chain consisting of instructions matching the said patterns.

+As such, this RFC proposes a way to express XCM instruction patterns and new instructions to work with them.

 #### Instruction pattern specification

+Instruction patterns can be expressed via an enum that follows the structure of the XCM `Instruction` enum.
+Each variant of an instruction pattern corresponds to an XCM instruction where each argument is either replaced by a corresponding helper pattern (such as `MultiAssetPattern`) or removed entirely.
+An instruction's argument in the corresponding pattern is removed only if this argument shouldn't affect the instruction's weight.
+For instance, if the instruction's argument has a well-defined small upper bound (like pallet names) or is just an integer constant, then this argument should produce a constant overhead, and its actual value shouldn't affect the instruction's weight.
+On the contrary, lists (like `MultiAssets`) can affect the weight since list elements will induce an extra overhead, thus affecting the instruction's weight.
+Multilocations also represented as helper `MultiLocationPattern` since its actual value could impact the weight, e.g., because of a different routing for different multilocations.

+Also, there is a special pattern - `Specificity`.
+If the weight upper bound could be defined for an instruction's argument, its pattern is wrapped into the `Specificity` pattern.
+It allows us to use the `Any` value instead of the argument's definite pattern, signifying that we are interested in the weight upper bound of this argument.
+See the example below for details.

 ```rust
 // Note: to disambiguate patterns, all lists (such as a vector inside the `MultiAssetsPattern`) must be sorted.